University of Canberra: University Council

-Professor Stephen Parker is the interim vice-chancellor (VC), having previously served as VC 2007–2016.
-Parker took over from Professor Lucy Johnston who was the interim VC following the sudden departure of Professor Paddy Nixon who served as VC from 6 April 2020 to 15 December 2023.
-The incoming VC, from February 2025, is Bill Shorten.
+Bill Shorten is the current and 7th vice-chancellor (VC), who took over in February 2025, following a disruptive leadership period triggered by the sudden departure of Professor Paddy Nixon who served as VC from 6 April 2020 to 15 December 2023.
+Professor Stephen Parker was the interim vice-chancellor for a short period, having previously served as VC 2007–2016.
+Parker took over from Professor Lucy Johnston who was the interim VC following the Paddy Nixon's departure.
 Prior to Professor Nixon, Professor Deep Saini was VC from 1 September 2016 to 21 December 2019.